 Brian - Short & Sweet

-Just as influential was his apprenticeship under his lifelong friend and mentor, Phil Ramone, co-founder of A&R Recording, who threw him headfirst into music engineering and taught him the skills that paved the way for Brian to become the producer he is now.
-All while studying at Juilliard, where he gained the discipline to become the composer and dedicated musician he is today.
+When asked about the biggest influences on his musical career, Brian fondly recalls his junior high school music teacher, Meriah Diehl, who sparked a fire in him that changed his life and gave him the tools he needed to become a performer.
+Equally influential was his apprenticeship with his lifelong friend and mentor, Phil Ramone, co-founder of A&R Recording, who threw him headfirst into music engineering and taught him the skills that paved the way for him to become the producer he is today.

-When he’s not making music, Brian enjoys spending time outdoors, hunting, fishing, and off-roading near his home in the central mountains of Idaho.
+When he’s not making music, Brian enjoys spending time outdoors, hunting, fishing, and off-roading near his home in Idaho’s central mountains.
 He’s a huge Rush fan and an avid collector of their memorabilia.
-And he is also a card-carrying member of various veterans organizations, advocating for veterans’ rights.
+He is also a card-carrying member of the American Legion, Disabled American Veterans (DAV), and Veterans of Foreign Wars (VFW), advocating for veterans’ rights.

 Brian has composed over 450 published musical works, which have been featured in more than 1,400 productions, the most of any artist since 1989.